-Highmark Health manages our consulting, subcontractor supplier, and vendor relationships in a fair and reasonable manner, free from conflicts of interest, and consistent with applicable laws and good business practices.
-Highmark Health selects consultants, subcontractors, suppliers, and vendors on the basis of objective criteria, such as quality, technical excellence, price, delivery, adherence to schedules, service, and maintenance of adequate sources of supply.
-We make purchasing decisions on the basis of the vendor's ability to meet our needs and not on personal relationships.
-Strict adherence to entity- specific policies that govern vendor relationships is required.
-Furthermore, a gift may never be accepted if it is offered during a time where the individual or vendor providing the gift is seeking to do business with the company, involved in a bid for work, Request for Proposal, or in negotiations with the company, or near the time of a contract award or renewal by company.
+Highmark Health manages our consulting, subcontractors, suppliers, and vendor relationships in a fair and reasonable manner, free from conflicts of interest, and consistent with applicable laws and good business practices.
+Highmark Health selects consultants, subcontractors, suppliers, and vendors based on objective criteria, such as quality, technical excellence, price, delivery, adherence to schedules, service, and maintenance of adequate sources of supply.
+We make purchasing decisions based on the vendor's ability to meet our needs and not on personal relationships.
+Strict adherence to entity-specific policies that govern vendor relationships is required.
+Furthermore, a gift may never be accepted if it is offered during a time where the individual or vendor providing the gift is seeking to do business with the company, involved in a bid for work, Request for Proposal, in negotiations with the company, or near the time of a contract award or renewal by the company.

 Food and meals may only be accepted from a vendor if the food or meal is provided in connection with an accredited educational event.
-Meals or entertainment intended to serve all or part of a department, whether on or off-site, with no associated business purposes shall never be accepted.
+Meals or entertainment intended to serve all or part of a department, whether on- or off-site, with no associated business purposes, shall never be accepted.

-If a vendor offers to sponsor training or educational events, which may or may not include payment for travel, express approval must be granted by management and the Integrity and Compliance Department.
+If a vendor offers to sponsor training or educational events, which may or may not include payment for travel, express approval must be granted by management and the Enterprise Risk and Governance Division.
 In addition, several conditions must be met.
 Please refer to the Gifts and Entertainment Policy for more information.